 Joseph: Well, we know we’ve been told not to worry.
 So whatever happens, it’ll be okay.

 Mary: I know it will.
 I can feel it.

 Mary: I love you, too.
 You’re such a good, good man.

 Joseph: Once our baby boy is born, things are going to be different for us.

 Joseph: I guess they’ll be different for everybody.

 Mary: It seems so.
 [Pause.]
 I just hope he’s all right.

 Mary: I hope that no one hurts him.

-Joseph: Hurts him?
-Why would anyone hurt him?
-He will be great, and called the Son of the Most High.
-Why on earth would anybody want to hurt him?
+Joseph: Of course I’m right.
+He will be called “the Son of the Most High,” remember?
+Why on earth would anybody ever want to hurt him?

 I’m the author of UNFAIR: Christians and the LGBT Question: